dhananjaydpatkar/notes_aggregator/design/abdm-consent-and-cross-tenant-guide.md

 ### Test Suites

 1. **`NotesQueryHandlerTest.java`** (`source/notes-query-handler`):
-   - `shouldEnforceTenantIsolationWhenSpecificTenantIsRequestedEvenWithConsent`: Verifies that requesting `X-Tenant-Id: TMH-MUMBAI` strictly returns notes belonging to TMH, preserving tenant isolation.
+   - `shouldEnforceTenantIsolationWhenSpecificTenantIsRequestedEvenWithConsent`: Verifies that requesting `X-Tenant-Id: HOSP-MUMBAI` strictly returns notes belonging to Hospital A, preserving tenant isolation.
-   - `shouldEnableCrossTenantFederationWhenConsentArtefactIsProvided`: Verifies that passing `X-Consent-Artefact-Id` with `X-Tenant-Id: ALL` queries OpenSearch across all tenants and returns notes with disparate `tenantId`s (`TMH-MUMBAI`, `APOLLO-BLR`, `AIIMS-DEL`).
+   - `shouldEnableCrossTenantFederationWhenConsentArtefactIsProvided`: Verifies that passing `X-Consent-Artefact-Id` with `X-Tenant-Id: ALL` queries OpenSearch across all tenants and returns notes with disparate `tenantId`s (`HOSP-MUMBAI`, `HOSP-BLR`, `HOSP-DEL`).
    - `shouldEnforceTenantIsolationWhenConsentArtefactIsAbsent`: Verifies that without a consent artefact or explicit cross-tenant intent, queries are strictly confined to the local tenant.
    - `shouldEnableCrossTenantFederationWhenQueryParamCrossTenantIsTrue`: Verifies `?crossTenant=true` parameter.
    - `shouldSupportAbhaIdAsPatientIdentifierInPathWithConsent`: Verifies querying directly by ABHA ID `14-8765-4321-9876`.